LilianKanyua/Lily/README.md

-This is my professional personal portfolio that gives more information about me.
+This is my professional portfolio that gives more information about me.